-See OATT Attachment DD § 8.4.
-The reported DR cleared MW may reflect reductions in the level of committed MW due to relief from Capacity Resource Deficiency Charges
+116 See OATT Attachment DD § 8.4.
+The reported DR cleared MW may reflect reductions in the level of committed MW due to relief from Capacity Resource Deficiency Charges.

-Pursuant to OA § 15.1.6(c), PJM Settlement shall attempt to close out and liquidate forward capacity commitments for PJM Members that are declared in collateral default.
-The reported replacement transactions may include transactions associated with PJM members that were declared in collateral default.
+117 Pursuant to OA § 15.1.6(e), PJM Settlement shall attempt to close out and liquidate forward capacity commitments for PJM members that are declared in collateral default.
+The reported replacement transactions may include transactions associated with PJM members that were declared

-114 See OATT Attachment DD § 5.14E.
-The reported DR cleared MW for the 2016/2017, 2017/2018, and 2018/2019 Delivery Years reflect reductions in the level of committed MW due to the Demand Response

-Legacy Direct Load Control Transition Provision.
+118 See OATT Attachment DD § 5.14E.
+The reported DR cleared MW for the 2016/2017, 2017/2018, and 2018/2019 Delivery Years reflect reductions in the level of committed MW due to the Demand Response Legacy Direct Load Control Transition Provision.